Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/ImageUpload.md

 One of the core parts of this tool is `ImageRegionIterator` that acts as an iterator over the region intended for transfer, based on availableMemory. you can think of it as a state to be resumed later.
 You can see interface [here](https://github.com/Devsh-Graphics-Programming/Nabla/blob/dac9855ab4a98d764130e41a69abdc605a91092c/include/nbl/video/utilities/IUtilities.h#L1005) and implementation [here](https://github.com/Devsh-Graphics-Programming/Nabla/blob/dac9855ab4a98d764130e41a69abdc605a91092c/src/nbl/video/utilities/IUtilities.cpp#L466).

-The main challenges with this tool was that it needed to do in between submits, and in a low-level rendering api that might come out as quite unpleasant, because:
+The main challenges with this tool was that it needed to do in between submits, and in a low-level framework such as `Nabla` might come out as quite unpleasant, because:

 - We don't want to create command buffers + fence each time and upload is requested
 - Ideally, We want the use to give us a command buffer to record copy command into and then let them submit themselves